yoavnir/specs2016/specs/docs/alu.md

 Additionally, the `@@` string stands for the entire input record.

+`@python` contains either "Enabled" or "Disabled" depending on whether python function support is enabled.

 **Note:** The timezone used in the date conversion can also be set in the configuration file with a `timezone` entry.
 Similarly, the locale used can be set with a `locale` entry.

 **Note:** Some *specifications* as shown above may depend of a specific configured literal being defined.
 It may be prudent to have such specifications fail quickly by using the `REQUIRES` keyword as shown above.